janosgyerik/shellscripts/README.md

-scripts-shell
+Shell scripts
 -------------
-My custom convenient bash, perl, awk scripts for everyday use.
+Convenient shell scripts for everyday use, written in bash, perl, awk, python.

-All scripts print a helpful usage message with -h or --help flag.
+All scripts print a helpful usage message when used with -h or --help

 * bash/add-stub-pl.sh